johnsusek/elastalert-server/README.md

 - **GET `/rules`**

-    Returns a list of directories and rules that exist in the `rulesPath` (from the config) and are being run by the Elastalert 2 process.
+    Returns a list of directories and rules that exist in the `rulesPath` (from the config) and are being run by the ElastAlert 2 process.
 Pass query parameter `all` to return a list of all rules in all directories.

 - **GET `/rules/:id`**